EnriqueKhai/Chameleon/README.md

 # Overview

-Chameleon is a collection of MATLAB scripts and functions that support steganographic operations.
+Chameleon is a collection of MATLAB scripts and functions that perform steganographic operations.
 These tools allow users to hide and recover binary files in and from images.